benjamintanweihao/pooly/README.md

 We are essentially sticking more `WorkerSupervisor`'s into `Pooly.Supervisor`.
 This is a bad design.
 The issue here is the _error kernel_.
 Issues with any of the `WorkerSupervisor`s shouldn't affect the `Pooly.Server`.
 (More reasons needed, separation of concerns).
 It pays to think about what happens when a process crashes and who gets affected.

-Fortunately, the fix is to add another supervisor to handle all the worker supervisors - `Pooly.WorkersSupervisor`.
-This is the design we are shooting for:
+The fix is to add another supervisor to handle all the worker supervisors, say a `Pooly.WorkersSupervisor`.
+This _might_ design we are shooting for:

 ```
               [Pooly.Supervisor]